French cruiser Catinat: Service history

 Catinat entered service in time to participate in the annual fleet maneuvers with the Northern Squadron in July and August 1898.
 The exercises took part in three stages; the first, a simulated blockade of the Baie de Douarnenez ended in the squadron's failure to contain the cruiser and nine torpedo boats.
 The second consisted of an attack on the fortifications of Brest, and the third saw the fleet conduct an amphibious assault near Douarnenez.
 While cruising off Boulogne on 17 August, the coastal defense ship ran aground and Catinat, the next vessel astern, was unable to turn in time to avoid colliding with her.
 Neither ship was seriously damaged in the accident, however, and Valmy was quickly re-floated.

 Catinat initially remained assigned to the Northern Squadron in 1899.
 The unit was based in the English Channel, and at that time it consisted of six of the French Navy's older ironclads, a pair of armored cruisers, the protected cruiser Surcouf, and three smaller cruisers.
-Catinats tenure in the unit was brief, as she was reduced to the 2nd category of reserve by March, less than a year after completing her trials.
+Catinat's tenure in the unit was brief, as she was reduced to the 2nd category of reserve by March, less than a year after completing her trials.